Trident Seafoods Injury Claims

 Trident also has a large fleet of catcher trawlers that fish principally for pollock and cod in Alaska.
 These vessels carry a crew of 5-6 and range in size from 100-165 feet.
 Some of these vessels are Aldebaran, Arcturus, Columbia, Dominator, Gladiator, Golden Dawn, Majesty, Northern Patriot, Pacific Viking, Sovereignty, and Viking Explorer.
 Trident also owns five Alaska crab boats including the Barbara J, Billikin, Farwest Leader, Royal Viking, and Southern Wind.

 Fish Processing vessels owned by Trident include the Alaska Packer, Aleutian Falcon, Arctic Enterprise, Bountiful, Independence, and Pribilof.
 These processing vessel are 230-330 feet in length and can typically carry a crews of 160-230 workers.

-Stacey & Jacobsen, LLP is committed to representing injured fishermen and fish processors.
+Stacey & Jacobsen, PLLC is committed to representing injured fishermen and fish processors.
 They understand your jobs, your injuries, and how those injuries will impact you the rest of your life.
 They know how accidents aboard fishing vessels happen and how those accidents can be prevented.
 They are always on the side of the injured fisherman and fish processor.
 They do not represent Trident Seafoods or their insurance company.
-If you have been seriously injured and need help getting fair compensation for your injuries, contact a maritime lawyer at Stacey & Jacobsen, LLP for a free initial consultation.
+If you have been seriously injured and need help getting fair compensation for your injuries, contact a maritime lawyer at Stacey & Jacobsen, PLLC for a free initial consultation.